Conducting University Youth Programs: Minimum Operational Requirements

 - Clear statement that prohibits the inappropriate use of cameras, imaging and other digital recording devices, including camera, imaging, and other digital recording applications on smart phones and mobile devices, in showers, restrooms, locker rooms, and other areas where privacy is expected by participants.

-6. Inclusion of the University's model statements describing how requests from accommodation may be made for participants with disabilities.[1]
+- Inclusion of the University's model statements describing how requests for accommodation may be made for participants with disabilities.[1]

-8. Inclusion of information regarding the University Policy on Relationship Violence and Sexual Misconduct, including contact information for the Title IX Coordinator and options for filing a report.
+- Inclusion of information regarding the University Relationship Violence and Sexual Misconduct Policy, including contact information for the Title IX Coordinator and options for filing a report.

 - Curfew time that is age-appropriate for participants;

-- Visitation by non-participant guests restricted to public spaces in the building and only during approved hours specified by the program;
+- Restriction of visitation by non-participant guests to only occur in public, supervised spaces in the building and only during approved hours specified by the program;

 - Requirement that separate accommodations are provided for adults and minors, except when housing minors with their parents or guardians; and

-- Requirement that program participants, staff, and volunteers must comply with all security measures and procedures specified by MSU Police and Residence Education and Housing Services.
+- Requirement that program participants, staff, and volunteers must comply with all security measures and procedures specified by MSU Police and Public Safety and Residence Education and Housing Services.

 - Utilize the standard medical treatment authorization form for all participants.[2]